 - The Basics of Vanilla Options Trading

 What Are Options?
 Vanilla Options Explained

-Vanilla options are contracts giving traders the right to buy or sell a specified amount of an instrument, at a certain price on a pre-defined time.
+Vanilla options are contracts giving traders the right to buy or sell a specified amount of an instrument, at a certain price, at a pre-defined time.
 When trading vanilla options, the trader has the power to control not only the instrument and the amount he trades, but also when and at what price.
-Options can be traded for a day, a week, a few months or even a year.
+Options can be traded for over the course of a day, a week, a few months or even a year.

-Trading options is a mystery for many people.
-Many would choose trading spot over options, but once getting into the options – traders get hooked.
-The variety of choices, with the ability to control all aspects of a trade, properly balancing risks and rewards, welcomes traders to an exciting world where all options are open.
+Options’ trading is a mystery for many people.
+Many would choose trading spot over options because of its seeming simplicity, but once they get into options – traders get hooked.
+The variety of choices, with the ability to control all aspects of a trade, properly balancing risks and rewards, welcomes traders to an exciting world where they have more control over their activities.

 Key Vanilla Options Terminology

 It’s important to know the key terms that we use when trading vanilla options.
 There are two types of options which you will trade:

 - Call options, which give the buyer the right to buy an instrument at a specified price.
 Call options are more typically bought by traders who believe the market is on the rise, known as bull traders.

 - Put options, which give the buyer the right to sell the instrument at a specified price.
 Put options are bought by traders speculating the market will go down or bear traders.